arehmanAzam/crossVal_Tensorflow/README.md

               loss='categorical_crossentropy',
               metrics=['accuracy'])
 ```
-## Using DataGenerator Class
+## Using training_crossVal Function
 In python headers where packages are imported code this line
 ```
-from DataGenerator import *
+from DataGenerator import training_crossVal
-from dataset import load_cached

 ```
 then pass path of the dataset folders to make or load cache_files for future usage